We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Mature

-In Samoan-born director Sima Urale's first feature, two mothers from very different Aotearoa cultures find the courage to confront the secrets of the past, in order to set their sons free.
-Hard-working Lorna runs an old-fashioned cake shop and lives with her unemployed son.
-For Anita, star of an Indian cooking show, things come to a head when her son decides to meet her estranged sister Tara, who runs a no-frills curry house.
+In Samoan-born director Sima Urale's first feature, two mothers from very different cultures find the courage to confront the secrets of the past, and set their sons free.
+Hard-working Lorna (Jennifer Ludlam, from Cover Story) runs an old-fashioned cake shop and lives with her unemployed son (Scott Wills).
+For Anita (British actor Laila Rouass) , star of an Indian cooking show, things come to a head when her son decides to meet her estranged sister, who runs a no-frills curry house.
 Apron Strings debuted in the Discovery Section of the 2008 Toronto Film Festival.
-It won four Qantas awards, including for actors Jennifer Ludlam and Scott Wills.
+It won four Qantas Awards, including for Ludlam and Wills.

 Colour can be the visual equivalent of spice.
 There’s a great deal of both in New Zealand director Sima Urale’s first feature-length film.